 To show the impact green buildings can have on human beings, we created an infographic that highlights the psychological benefits of green buildings.

-Research shows that green buildings play a role in boosting our indoor environments and, in turn, creating higher satisfaction, enhanced well-being, and increased productivity for people.
+Research shows that green structures play a role in boosting our indoor environments and creating higher satisfaction, enhanced well-being, and increased productivity for people.
 These psychological benefits improve our livelihoods, leading to happier and more profitable businesses on top of environmental action.

-As the costs for sustainable building materials and products continue to drop, green building will not only be cost-effective for construction, but also be the best solution for solving our environmental and health issues.
+As the costs for sustainable building materials and products continue to drop, green building will continue to a hot construction trend.
+It will not only be cost-effective for construction but also be the best solution for solving our environmental and health issues.